ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

     * The 'more' parameter MUST be included and specifies the CBOR simple value "true" (0xf5).

    With the combination ('cursor', 'more') = ("null", "true"), the Authorization Server is signaling that the update collection is in fact not empty, but that one or more series items have been lost due to their removal.
-These include the item with 'index' value P+1, that the requester wished to obtain as the first one following the specified reference point with 'index' value P.
+These include the item with 'index' value (P + 1) % (MAX_INDEX + 1), that the requester wished to obtain as the first one following the specified reference point with 'index' value P.

    When receiving this diff query response, the requester should send a new full query request to the Authorization Server.
 A successful response provides the requester with the full, current pertaining portion of the TRL, as well as with a valid value of cursor (see {{sec-using-cursor-full-query-response}}) to be possibly used as query parameter in a following diff query request.

-* Case B - The series item X with 'index' having value P is found in the update collection associated with the requester; or the series item X is not found and the series item Y with 'index' having value P+1 is found in the update collection associated with the requester.
+* Case B - The series item X with 'index' having value P is found in the update collection associated with the requester; or the series item X is not found and the series item Y with 'index' having value (P + 1) % (MAX_INDEX + 1) is found in the update collection associated with the requester.

    In this case, the Authorization Server performs the same actions defined in {{ssec-trl-diff-query}}, with the following differences.

-   * At step 3, the Authorization Server considers the value MAX_DIFF_BATCH (see {{sec-trl-endpoint-supporting-cursor}}), and prepares L = min(SUB_U, MAX_DIFF_BATCH) diff entries, where SUB_U = min(NUM, SUB_SIZE), and SUB_SIZE is the number of series items in the update collection following the series item X. If L is equal to 0 (e.g., because SUB_U is equal to 0), then no diff entries are prepared.
+   * At step 3, the Authorization Server considers the value MAX_DIFF_BATCH (see {{sec-trl-endpoint-supporting-cursor}}), and prepares L = min(SUB_U, MAX_DIFF_BATCH) diff entries, where SUB_U = min(NUM, SUB_SIZE), and SUB_SIZE is the number of series items in the update collection starting from and including the series item added immediately after X. If L is equal to 0 (e.g., because SUB_U is equal to 0), then no diff entries are prepared.

       If SUB_U <= MAX_DIFF_BATCH, the prepared diff entries are the last series items in the update collection associated with the requester, corresponding to the L most recent TRL updates pertaining to the requester.